From milk to candy and back to milk – co-branding Chinese style

 Vinegar, i.e. the Chinese cereals-based vinegar, has been an important ingredient in Chinese cuisine for ages.
 A famous application is vinegar-based dipping for dumplings.

 Vinegar is a growth product in China, although only 30% of the output is branded vinegar with the remaining 70% workshop-style factories.
-Insiders estimate that the 2020 turnover of the Chinese vinegar industry can reach RMB 13.42 billion; up from RMB 4.017 billion in 2013.
+China has produced 4.61 mln mt of vinegar in 2022; up 3.83%.

 A traditionally important vinegar region is Shanxi province.
 Qingxu county in Shanxi is often referred to as the ‘vinegar capital‘ of China.